10-30% of data in databases are duplicates. Bad data is costing each business $15 million on average every year

 Duplicate data can harm all areas of business.
 We live in a world of big data.
 From the complex and highly-skilled industries such as pharmaceuticals and biotech to the fast-paced and massive sectors such as marketplaces and e-commerce, all industries have an incredible amount of information to process.

 It is incredibly inefficient to try processing all this data manually.
 The process will take much time, human labor, and, of course, costs.
-That is why businesses all over the globe start implementing data matching service in their workflows.
+That is why businesses all over the globe start implementing data matching services in their workflows.

 Computers can process information better and faster than humans, especially since the machine learning industry evolves continuously and quickly.
 The technology gets more advanced every day offering companies better solutions, considering the quantity of data growing daily, using the de-duplicate algorithm to solve the problem and even automate it.